Komodo Island and Rinca Island – House of The Komodo Dragon

 Komodo Island (Pulau Komodo – Indonesian) and Rinca Island and are the only habitat in the world for Komodo.
 For this reason, the existence of Komodo is very protected to prevent Komodo from extinction.

-Komodo (Varanus komodoensis), is a predator who is patient in getting prey.
+Komodo (Varanus komodoensis), is a predator, the last and the only one giant lizard in the world.
 They can spend hours waiting for a sizable meal to wander within range before launching a deadly attack with their large, curved and serrated teeth.
 Komodo dragons usually hunt for prey that is weak or injured.
 Komodo only need one venomous deadly bite to conquer their prey and eat it for days.
 Animals with a length of about 2-3 meters weighs 165 kg or 100 kg when the stomach is empty.
 We can find this endangered animals only in Komodo National Park.

 The Komodo National Park was declared as A World Heritage Site and Man and Biosphere Reserve by UNESCO in 1986.
 At its peak on November 11, 2011, the New 7 Wonders announced that the island was in the ranks of 7 world wonder winners along with the Amazon forest, Halong Bay, Iguazu waterfall , Jeju Island, Puerto Princesa River and Table Mountain.